 I was abandoned at birth and abused as a child, and those events permanently scarred me.
 When adulthood came, I was drawn to alcohol and drugs like a moth to a light.
 It made the hurt stop and made me feel better about myself, but also started a pattern of isolation.
 Within a short period of time, I became a full-blown alcoholic and drug addict, which continued for years.
 I kept isolating myself more, adding to my shame and guilt.
 Eventually my life crashed and burned because of alcoholism and addiction and I almost lost my life to both.

 Once I got into recovery, I didn’t start growing until I learned to forgive myself, which was one of the first and most important keys.
 I never pitied myself, but I learned to forgive and be kind and compassionate to myself.
-I learned not to judge and condemn myself anymore.
-I started talking to myself the way I would to a best friend who was feeling down.
-I learned to accept what and who I was, and to understand what got me to where I was.
-Once I learned to accept myself, I could begin to like myself.
+I stopped judging and condemning myself – in short, I made amends with myself.
+I started talking to myself the way I would encourage a best friend who was feeling down.
+I began to accept what and who I was, and to understand what got me to where I was.
+Once I understood and accepted myself, I could begin to like myself.
 Just starting to take care of myself, in the most basic ways, began a journey of self-love, which does not mean some kind of narcissistic, self-absorbed, self-worship.
-It was simply starting to have enough self-respect to want to care about myself.
+It was simply having enough self-respect to want to care about myself.

 We cannot move forward and upward if we’re still carrying around the heavy baggage and life-sucking weight of shame and guilt.
 It’s hard to grow if we’ve put ourselves into life without parole in the prison of blaming and shaming ourselves and fear about what other people think of us.
 Why should we blame ourselves for not knowing what we didn’t know before we learned it?
 Why worry about whether someone approves of us or not?
 We can be proud that we are growing and improving because the majority of the world will never be anything better than their inherited genes, inherent personality traits, childhood and adulthood experiences.
 But those of us in recovery rise above these things and become better people than we have ever been!

 We did the best we were able to do, with the hand we were dealt, and with what we did not know at the time.
-Instead of reviewing our past with regret and shame, we can be proud of how much misery we’ve battled through and survived.
-All of us in recovery deserve to have good things happen to us in our lives.
-We all deserve these good things because, as alcoholics or addicts in recovery, we are resolved resilient, courageous and we can respect and love ourselves for it.
+Instead of reviewing our past with regret and shame, we can be proud of how much we’ve battled through and survived.
+All of us, who have fought through addiction to alcohol/drugs, deserve to have good things happen to us in our lives.
+We all deserve these good things because we are resolved resilient, courageous and we can respect and love ourselves for it.